-You may use the Daily Activity Dashboard to access frequently requested oil and gas data at the county and state levels.
-The Daily Activity Dashboard is located in the right-hand corner of the COGCC homepage, and allows you to search and generate custom-made statistical charts, graphs, tables, and maps for information including pending permits, well status, production, well inspections, Notices of Alleged Violation, active notifications, and spills.
-The COGCC also provides access to pending and approved permits through its "Permits Search" and interactive map on the COGCC website.
+Use the Daily Activity Dashboard (DAD) to access frequently requested oil and gas data at the county and state levels.
+The DAD link is located in the right-hand corner of the ECMC homepage:

+It allows you to generate statistical charts, graphs, tables, and maps for information including pending permits, well status, production, well inspections, Notices of Alleged Violation, active notifications, and spills.
+The ECMC also provides access to pending and approved permits through its "Permits Search" and interactive map on the ECMC website.